rptb1/tammy-norie/plan/unsinkability.rst

 _`.idea.chesterfield`

-  Some kind of fasteners to tighten the surface lining against the foam "stuffing" and so produce an attractive effect like a Chesterfield sofa, as well as securing the foam.
+  Some kind of fasteners to tighten the surface lining against the foam “stuffing” and so produce an attractive effect like a Chesterfield sofa, as well as securing the foam.
 The fasteners would need to flexible and not have sharp edges, especially on the ceiling.
 Probably needs prototyping.